AtharvaGhodki/SoC_Credit-Card-Fraud-Detection_210110029/Readme.txt

 MACHINE LEARNING (ML) and DS.
 * I had done my whole coding work in Google Collab and I had attached its file named "Credit_Card.ipynb".

+*IMP--> Please use 'creditcard.csv' file and make change in code by replacing "drive/MyDrive/creditcard.csv" to to ".../creditcard.csv" where '...' represent your location of storage of thar file in your Drive.

 * I have worked over this project in 3 phases as below--
   1. Learning Python and its IMP Libraries.
   2. Learning all about basic ML up to Classifiers (Logistic Regression).